InseeFrLab/legacy-onyxia-entrypoint/README.md

 ## Roadmap

-The Onyxia project is actively developed at @InseeFrLab.
-We are constantly working on new functionalities to meet our users needs at @InseeFr.
+The Onyxia project is actively developed.
+We are constantly working on new functionalities to meet our users needs at [Insee](https://github.com/InseeFr).
 Do not hesitate to [get in touch with us](https://github.com/InseeFrLab/onyxia/discussions/new) to ask questions or share your ideas!

 ### Recently released :gift: